anphonic/ej2-aspnetmvc-docs/src/maps/maps/color-mapping.md

 ![Desaturation color mapping](./images/Colormapping/desaturation-colormapping.PNG)

-> Refer the data values of [Population-density.json](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Population-density-1298888173) here.
+>Refer the data values of [Population-density.json](https://www.syncfusion.com/downloads/support/directtrac/general/ze/Population-density-1298888173) here.

 ## Multiple colors for a single shape

 Multiple colors can be added to the color mapping which can be used as gradient effect to a specific shape based on the ranges in the data source.
-By using the `Color` property of `MapsColorMapping` class, any number of colors can be set to the shapes as a gradient.
+By using the `Color` property of `MapsColorMapping`, any number of colors can be set to the shapes as a gradient.

-> The following example demonstrates how to use multiple colors in color mapping with the data source  **"Population_Density"** that is available in the [Range color mapping](#range-color-mapping) section.
+>The following example demonstrates how to use multiple colors in color mapping with the data source  **Population_Density** that is available in the [Range color mapping](#range-color-mapping) section.

-Bind the **"Population_Density"** data to the `DataSource` property of `MapsLayer` class and set the `ColorValuePath` property of `MapsShapeSettings` class as **"density"**.
-The range values can be set using the `From` and `To` properties of `MapsColorMapping` class.
+Bind the **Population_Density** data to the `DataSource` property of `MapsLayer` class and set the `ColorValuePath` property of `MapsShapeSettings` as **density**.
+The range values can be set using the `From` and `To` properties of `MapsColorMapping`.

 {% aspTab template="maps/colormapping/desaturationwithmultiplecolors", sourceFiles="desaturationwithmultiplecolors.cs" %}